bookofproofs/bookofproofs.github.io/_sources/history/20th-century/seifert.md

 * Seifert, on leave from Heidelberg University, became Head of a department in the Institut für Gasdynamik.
 * Seifert, still able to do mathematical research, worked on differential equations and wrote a series of papers on the topic through the war years.
 * Seifert was one of only a very few professors accepted by the Allies and he returned to the university when it reopened in 1946.
-* Not long after he returned to Heidelberg in 1949, Seifert married Katharina Korn.
 * Seifert retired in 1975 and enjoyed gardening and entertaining his former colleagues and students.
 * We have already mentioned some of Seifert's work.
 * In particular, in 1934 he published results, using surfaces today called Seifert surfaces, which he used to calculate homological knot invariants.